Uk New Immigration Laws: What this means for young people

 1. Extended Residency Requirements

-One of the biggest changes being implemented is the minimum residency requirements for settlement extending from 5 years to 10.
+The government is implementing one of the biggest changes: extending the minimum residency requirement for settlement from 5 years to 10.
 This means that migrants, including young professionals and international students hoping to build a life for themselves here in the UK, will have to wait an entire decade before they can apply for permanent residency or citizenship.
 Furthermore, only high-contributing individuals seeking to work in select professions such as healthcare and engineering will possibly be able to qualify for an expedited route.

 2. Stricter English Language Tests